MuntahaShams/simulations/README.md

 # simulations
-this repo contain simulations of various circuits
+this repo contain simulations of various circuits on multisim